BlueTeamBlake/PinPoint/README.md

 How it works:
-Takes non-printable characters and re-assigns them the prefix 0x## Takes printable ASCII characters and re-assigns them the prefix 1x##
+Takes non-printable characters and re-assigns them the prefix 0x##

+Takes printable ASCII characters and re-assigns them the prefix 1x##

+Takes null values and re-assigns them a prefix 2x##

+The srript will then determine which data to keep and throw out allowing an easier view of hex dump data that you can read.

 **Features:**